Reason we do not use electronic medical records

 Us.
 We refuse to install an EMR at this time because we believe that these “facts” are simply not true and because we are committed to holding down costs while maintaining your privacy .

 1. EMRs are very expensive.
 They can cost upwards of $200,000 to install and maintain.
 The “off the shelf” systems offered by most vendors do not apply to our very complex practice – one that incorporates multiple medical offices, an IVF laboratory, an andrology laboratory, and a surgery center.
 Although the government offered financial incentives that partially offset the cost of EMR acquisition and installation to physicians enrolled in governmental healthcare programs (Medicare, Medicaid, etc.), as we do not participate in governmental programs, we do not qualify for these incentives.
-I have spoken to literally hundreds of physicians who have installed EMRs in practices that are significantly smaller and less complex than TFC and the typical quote is that “the systems cost 2-3 times what you are initially told and they take up to a year to learn to use”.
+I have spoken to literally hundreds of physicians who have EMRs in practices that are less complex than TFC.
+The typical quote is that “the systems cost 2-3 times what you they tell you and they take up to a year to learn to use”.

-2. EMRs do not offer any credible financial savings to a medical practice.
+2. Electronic medical records do not offer any credible financial savings to a medical practice.
 In addition to higher than anticipated upfront costs, most of my friends have had to hire additional clerical personnel or transcription services to handle the data entry – or they do it themselves, further increasing the amount of time they spend away from their families.

 4. When we receive medical records from a referring physician – even those with an EMR – the records come in hard copy form.
 In fact, with many EMR systems, we receive either multiple copies of the entire record, or multiple copies of individual office visits and/or lab results.
 We are all amazed that significantly more paper is received from practices with EMRs than from practices without them.
-This would not change even if we had an EMR, because the simple fact is that most EMRs are proprietary and do not communicate seamlessly with each other.
+This would not change even if we had an EMR.

 5. EMRs do not protect patient privacy.
 Despite such incredible technological tools as data encryption and SSL data transmission, nothing prohibits any individual with mal-intent who comes in contact with your records from printing/copying/disseminating your personal information.
-Even before the recent controversies involving the government’s inappropriate access to and use of what private individuals believed was protected information, we were concerned about patient privacy.
+We have always thought about about patient privacy.
 We have the utmost respect for the extremely sensitive nature of the medical and social information that we have at TFC.
-We understand that the inadvertent or irresponsible dissemination of that information can have significant implications for the relationships between our patients and their families, church community, employers, coworkers, friends, etc. We are therefore reticent to transmit this data over the internet.
+Our team understands that the inadvertent or irresponsible dissemination of that information can have significant implications for the relationships between our patients and their families, church community, employers, coworkers, friends, etc. We are therefore reticent to transmit this data over the internet.

 6. EMRs adversely impact physician:patient interactions.
 Each of our physicians thoroughly enjoys the opportunity we have to interact with our patients every single day.
 We want to remain totally engaged during our interactions so that we don’t miss the implications of a smile, a tear, or a subtle change in body language that can offer us insight into what our patients are going through.
 We believe that having to enter data into a computer during our visits is a distraction rather than an enhancement, and we prefer to maintain the integrity of our patient interactions.
 While an alternative would be to continue to take notes and enter data into an EMR at the end of the day, we each have interests and relationships outside of the office, and none of us relish the thought of sacrificing an additional 1-2 hours per day so that we can transcribe our office notes.